-We also compared our three main models (Heuristic, Total Power and Frequency Response (3 bands)) with the Global Field Power of the EEG signal as described in the Methods section.
-Therefore we added this model to our fixed-effects design matrix.
-However, the inclusion of this function did not affect the previously obtained results (maps not shown), and the Heuristic again provided a better fit to the data, by producing more spatially distributed significant activations (p < 0.05, FWE corrected) and higher F scores than the other models, including the GFP.
+We also compared our three main models (Heuristic, Total Power, and Frequency Response (3 bands)) with the global field power of the EEG signal as described in the Materials and methods section.
+Therefore, we added this model to our fixed-effects design matrix.
+However, the inclusion of this function did not affect the previously obtained results (maps not shown), and the Heuristic again provided a better fit to the data, by producing more spatially distributed significant activations (p<0.05, FWE corrected) and higher F-scores than the other models, including the GFP.
 These comparisons allowed us to reject the hypothesis that a model based purely on variations of amplitude across the EEG channels could provide a better fit to the BOLD data.

 In addition, when we compared the Heuristic with the single-band Frequency Response models, the Heuristic also revealed more significant voxels and higher statistics than the Alpha and Beta/Gamma power.
-Moreover, inside the Brain Activation Mask, the number of voxels where the Heuristic provided a better fit (FWE corrected) was 939 (maximum F-statistic: 23.9) when compared with Alpha, and 1480 (max-F: 31.8) when compared with Beta/Gamma.
-These two models showed only 69 (max-F: 16.8) and 293 (max-F: 20.9) activated voxels in this region, respectively.
-This result showed that reducing the number of bands in the Frequency Response model didn't improve the performance of this model when compared to the Heuristic.
+Moreover, inside the brain activation mask, the number of voxels where the Heuristic provided a better fit (FWE corrected) was 939 (maximum F-statistic: 23.9) when compared with Alpha, and 1480 ( $F{\rm max}\!=\!31.8$ ) when compared with Beta/Gamma.
+These two models showed only 69 ( $F{\rm max}\!=\!16.8$ ) and 293 ( $F{\rm max}\!=\!20.9$ ) activated voxels in this region, respectively.
+This result showed that reducing the number of bands in the Frequency Response model did not improve the performance of this model when compared to the Heuristic.

-As an aside, we note that although the fMRI data were slice time corrected, significant variability was explained by the temporal derivative regressors (SPMs not shown), and therefore their inclusion in data analyses such as these is recommended (see for example Fig. 7a).
+As an aside, we note that although the fMRI data were slice time corrected, significant variability was explained by the temporal derivative regressors (SPMs not shown), and therefore their inclusion in data analyses such as these are recommended (see for example Fig. 7a).

-Comparing the Heuristic model and its un-normalised version, the u-Heuristic, revealed that the Heuristic significantly correlated (p < 0.05 (FWE)) with the observed BOLD data in most of the brain areas revealed when this function was compared to the Total Power and the Frequency Response models (Fig. 10).
-Applying the BOLD activation mask showed that the site with the most significant result was located again in the Right Calcarine Gyrus (Talairach coordinates [x,y,z] mm: [15, -80, 15], p = 1.71e-09 (FWE), SVC) (Table 2).
-In this area BOLD correlated positively with the Heuristic, and negatively with u-Heuristic.
+Comparing the Heuristic model and its un-normalised version, the u-Heuristic, revealed that the Heuristic significantly correlated (p<0.05 (FWE)) with the observed BOLD data in most of the brain areas revealed when this function was compared to the Total Power and the Frequency Response models (Fig. 10).
+Applying the BOLD activation mask showed that the site with the most significant result was located again in the right calcarine gyrus (Talairach coordinates [x,y,z] mm: [15, -80, 15], p=1.71e-09 (FWE), SVC) (Table 2).
+In this area, BOLD correlated positively with the Heuristic and negatively with u-Heuristic.

 Finally we looked at the importance of the non-linearity present in the RMSF function for the Heuristic model, introduced by the square root operator (the R in RMSF).
-This was addressed by performing the following two-way model comparisons: between (i) the Heuristic and its linear version, the l-Heuristic (Eq.5), (ii) the Heuristic and the Frequency Response model but using normalised power (eight bands of 5 Hz each) and (iii) the Heuristic and the Mean Frequency function (Eq.6).
+This was addressed by performing the following two-way model comparisons between (i) the Heuristic and its linear version, the l-Heuristic (Eq.
+7); (ii) the Heuristic and the Frequency Response model but using normalised power (eight bands of 5 Hz each); and (iii) the Heuristic and the mean frequency function (Eq.
+8).
 The rationale behind the second comparison is that the Frequency Response model based on normalised rather than un-normalised power should be able to implement the transfer function by assigning regression coefficients, $\beta_f = f^2$ .
 The results from these comparisons (SPMs not shown) were very similar.
-Although when analysed separately all these functions correlate significantly with the BOLD data at a high statistical threshold (p < 0.05 (FWE)), when put in the same design matrix none of the models is able to uniquely explain significant variation in BOLD.
-These results indicate that the nonlinearity introduced by the square root function is not critical.
+Although when analysed separately all these functions correlate significantly with the BOLD data at a high statistical threshold (p<0.05 (FWE)), when put in the same design matrix none of the models is able to uniquely explain significant variation in BOLD.
+These results indicate that the non-linearity introduced by the square root function is not critical.

-4 Discussion
+Discussion